briltec/Nextjs_DirtyBit_Web/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables you can contact me at palmerliu0625@gmail.com for these.
+To run this project, you will need to add the following environment variables you can contact me for these.

 `google client id`